brimdata/zed/cmd/zq/README.md

 `zq` is a command-line tool to search, analyze, and transform structured logs.
  It evaluates [ZQL ](../../zql/docs/README.md) queries against input log files, producing an output log stream in the [ZNG](../../zng/docs/spec.md) format by default.
-For all `zq` options, see the built-in help by running:
+For all `zq` options, use the help subcommand:

 ```
 zq help